jgerstmayr/EXUDYN/docs/RST/Examples/humanRobotInteraction.rst

    #+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

    import exudyn as exu
-   from exudyn.itemInterface import *
-   from exudyn.utilities import * #includes graphics and rigid body utilities import numpy as np from exudyn.robotics import * from exudyn.robotics.motion import Trajectory, ProfileConstantAcceleration, ProfilePTP
+   from exudyn.utilities import * #includes itemInterface and rigidBodyUtilities import exudyn.graphics as graphics #only import if it does not conflict import numpy as np from exudyn.robotics import * from exudyn.robotics.motion import Trajectory, ProfileConstantAcceleration, ProfilePTP